Leaving Bahamas devastated, Dorian regains strength to crawl up U.S. coast

 As many as 13,000 homes in the Bahamas may have been destroyed or severely damaged, the International Federation of Red Cross and Red Crescent Societies said.

-The State Department said it did not believe any U.S. citizens in the Bahamas during the storm were killed.
+The State Department said it did not believe any U.S. citizens who were in the Bahamas during the storm were killed.

 President Donald Trump said the United States was sending supplies, including materials originally intended for any Dorian victims in Florida.

-Reporting by Dante Carrer in Marsh Harbour, Bahamas, and Nick Brown in Nassau, Bahamas; Additional reporting by Zachary Fagenson in Jacksonville, Alex Dobuzinskis in Los Angeles, Rebekah Ward in Mexico City and Andrew Hay in New Mexico; Editing by Andrew Cawthorne and Peter Graff
+Reporting by Dante Carrer in Marsh Harbour, Bahamas, and Nick Brown in Nassau, Bahamas; Additional reporting by Zachary Fagenson in Jacksonville, Alex Dobuzinskis in Los Angeles, Rebekah Ward in Mexico City, Andrew Hay in New Mexico and Rich McKay in Atlanta; Editing by Peter Graff and Bernadette Baum